felinicolaes/AppProject/README.md

 > This app is more than your average recipe book: it will make it possible to enter ingredients you want to use this day and will search for added recipes with these ingredients.

-####Features
+###Features
 - Searching recipes by ingredient
 - Adding and editing your own recipes
 - Adding pictures and notes to your recipes
 - Adding optional ingredients and substitutions

-####Optional features
+#####Optional features
 - Share recipes
 - Set standard substitutions (soy sauce-ketjap, penne-farfalle)
 - Make shopping list
 - Tags: vega, time, occasion

+#####Gap
-Gap: Food waste is currently a big problem in the world.
+Food waste is currently a big problem in the world.
 The average Dutch person throws away 50 kilos (150 euros or 14 procent of our bought food or 30% of all food) in food every year.
 Making it easy to cook according to what you already have in your fridge will make cooking easier, better for the environment and cheaper!

-####Challenges
+###Challenges
 I currently do not know SQL very well, so will work with that.
 I also have never worked with the sharing of files or taking pictures within an app.
 Another challenge is to make the app so that it will calculate the set of possible recipes within a short time period.

 I have added several optional features which I will implement if there is time left.

-####Sketches
+###Sketches
 ![classes](/doc/classes.png)

 mainActivity: Main activity, from which the user can search by ingredient